aws-samples/serverless-sinatra-sample/README.md

 ## Running Ruby Sinatra on AWS Lambda

-This sample code helps get you started with a simple Sinatra web app deployed on AWS Lambda
+This sample code helps get you started with a simple Sinatra web app deployed on AWS Lambda.
+It is tested with Ruby 2.5.x.

 What's Here
 -----------